Configuration¶

 Docker

 These settings are only provided for advanced users who know what they are doing and why they need them.
-For most cases, it’s better to leave these settings on their default values.
+For most cases, the default values are good enough for most users.

 When this feature is used, all of the Kurento IPv4 and/or IPv6 ICE candidates are mangled to contain the given address.
 This can speed up WebRTC connection establishment in scenarios where the external or public IP is already well known, also having the benefit that STUN won’t be needed for the media server.